abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 up my own living space like this?* It’s as if we’re grabbing handfuls of rocks and earth and fistfuls of poison oak and sprinkling them all around the inside of our kuṭis. *Why would I want to do that?
-What a strange, stupid thing to do*.
-This becomes clear to us.
+What a strange, stupid thing to do.* This becomes clear to us.

 When we reflect on wholesome and unwholesome mind states and recognize their effects on how we act and speak, then that very recognition of